Mag1cByt3s/MagicLinPwn/README.md

 # MagicLinPwn
 MagicLinPwn is a powerful and automated Linux privilege escalation script designed to help security professionals and CTF enthusiasts identify potential misconfigurations, vulnerabilities, and weaknesses that can lead to privilege escalation.

+Once the script finishes, a comprehensive summary is displayed, providing an overview of the findings and highlighting potential risks.

 <br>

 ## Usage